2021–22 Division 1 Féminine

 The 2021–22 Division 1 Féminine season, also known as D1 Arkema for sponsorship reasons, was the 48th edition of Division 1 Féminine since its establishment in 1974.
 The season began on 27 August 2021 and ended on 1 June 2022.
 Paris Saint-Germain are the defending champions, having won their first ever league title in 2020–21 season.

-On 29 May 2022, Lyon won their record 15th title following a 1–0 win against Paris Saint-Germain.
+On 29 May 2022, Lyon won their record-extending 15th title following a 1–0 win against Paris Saint-Germain.

 Teams

 A total of 12 teams compete in the league.
 Saint-Étienne replaced Le Havre, who were relegated to Division 2 Féminine at the end of last season.